Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 The next day we were up early again and this time took an Uber to the right building (kind of, it still took us to the wrong one first), and began the Global Forum for Cybersecurity Expertise Annual Meeting.

-Our panel came up quickly and Juan brought in a fantastic angle focusing on the Global South and the formation of a ‘quantum divide’ that will, like the digital one, further separates developed countries from everyone else.
+Our panel came up quickly and Juan brought in a fantastic angle focusing on the Global South and the formation of a ‘quantum divide‘ that will, like the digital one, further separate developed countries from everyone else.
 I’ve seen this happening with tightening restrictions on public facing quantum education resources.
 In some cases this may be under the auspices of national security, but the end result remains: countries that have the resources to develop quantum technologies will have capabilities that the others can only dream of.

-After our panel, which was quantum focused and couldn’t have happened without a secure internet because our moderator was virtual in Europe and one of the Panelists was in Central America, I showed Juan the William Gibson quote about the future already being here, but not evenly distributed.The idea of a growing quantum divide is another indicator of the state of maturity of rapidly improving quantum computers.
-I’m motivated to continue building ‘technology literacy for all’ which includes quantum and AI because no one should make the technologies that have the best chance of saving ourselves from ourselves proprietary.
+The idea of a growing quantum divide is another indicator of the state of maturity of rapidly improving quantum computers.
+I’m motivated to continue my ‘technology literacy for all’ approach (which includes quantum and AI) because no one should make the technologies that have the best chance of helping us save ourselves from ourselves proprietary.
 I also have a nagging urge to help everyone reach their maximum potential regardless of how much they have in their bank accounts.

-GFCE president, Chris Painter), but also profoundly insightful.
+The end of day event on day two was both uplifting (it was a retirement party for founding GFCE president, Chris Painter), but also profoundly insightful.
 When someone with extensive, top draw international research resources tells me that they aren’t worried about AI taking us down because climate collapse will get us first, I listen.
 Moments like this make me vividly aware of just how fragile the house of cards we’re standing on is.
+If we don’t come together to make it accessible, secure and safe, that house of cards is coming down.

 Day 3